 Rhythm is the ingredient that turns harmony and melody into music.
 We use rhythmic separation between layers in a chord melody arrangement.
 For melodic lines it comes down to questions like: how many notes do I have to go from one chord tone to the next?
 What different rhythms can I make with let’s say four notes?
 How can I subdivide a strain of eight notes?
 Listening to great recordings and transcribing solos by the great masters is indispensable when we want to learn about phrasing, swing, melodic flow etc.

 For this purpose I have developed The Lyrebird Series ©, a collection of short articles and etudes (studies) that each can be mastered in one or two weeks.
 Articles give background information on general musical topics (‘What are Drop 2 shapes?
 What is voice-leading?”).
 Etudes (studies) focus on the jazz repertoire itself as the starting point for where ever the music wants to take us.

 The course program will be decided by you and not limited by what a book or method has to offer!
 General topics include: learning a tune and being able to make a simple chord melody arrangement; developing clear melodic ideas; telling a story; playing together, becoming “readable” for other players.
 However, every lesson will put your personal needs in the center.
 Not one student will follow the exact same program!

 All studies or articles are intended for the serious guitar student, amateur and professional alike.
 It is presumed that users have an elementary knowledge of tonalities and modes.
-Apart from that the information offered in every study should be pretty much self explanatory.
-As an extra facility I will offer the possibility of workshops for music schools and conservatories as well as private online lessons.
+Apart from that the information offered in every study should be pretty much self-explanatory.
 Feel free to contact me for more information.